 “I don’t know what I will do after the World Cup.
 I am thinking about what is coming.
-After Qatar, I will have to reassess many things,” Argentina’s all-time top scorer and appearance-maker said last week.
+After Qatar, I will have to reassess many things,” Argentina’s all-time top scorer and appearance-maker said.

-Messi has had his issues at PSG this season, but he still looks happy representing his nation.
+Messi had his issues at PSG last season, but he now looks back to his best.
+Watch out, world…

 Whisper it but it looks as though the all-time top goalscorer in international football might finally be slowing down.

-There’s been a debate at Manchester United this season about whether Ronaldo is more of a hindrance than a help and there are also increasingly the same murmurings within Portugal – where he’s understandably seen as a god.
+Manchester United have decided that Ronaldo is more of a hindrance than a help and there are also increasingly the same murmurings within Portugal – where he’s understandably seen as a god.